-Shadow IT is not new.
+Shadow IT isn’t new.
 Employees have always sidestepped IT to acquire what they need for work.
-But over the past few years, this issue has exploded with the proliferation of software as a service (SaaS) and bring-your-own-device (BYOD) programs.
+But over the past few years, this issue has exploded with the proliferation of SaaS and bring-your-own-device (BYOD) programs.

 Yes, this boosted productivity, but it also turned security requirements inside out.
 “Unapproved” or entities, such as networks and devices, not under IT control might as well be the rule rather than the exception.
 Users are also switching between enterprise apps, apps owned by partner organizations and contractors, as well as apps they use personally, further complicating your cloud environment.

 Rather than fighting against the lack of control, it’s better to work with the changing tide.
-Traditional tools used to secure web and cloud access are no longer adequate, and ultimately, it won’t protect data and keep organizations compliant.
+Traditional tools for web and cloud app security are no longer adequate, and ultimately, it won’t protect data and keep organizations compliant.
 That’s where SSE comes into play.

 Regain control with SSE